owlchester/kanka/docs/meilisearch.md

 > sail artisan scout:import "App\Models\Characters"

+# Config change

-Its also important to run this following command the first time meilisearch is set up and whenever any of the index settings on `config/scout.php` are modified:
+It's also important to run this following command the first time meilisearch is set up and whenever any of the index settings on `config/scout.php` are modified:

 > sail artisan scout:sync-index-settings